rakolina/AquaArdu/README.md

 when relay is permanently off (no timer going).

-TODO document the temperature sensor functinality with email alarms
+TODO document the temperature sensor functionality with email alarms